fmay/cc-html-intro-2-more-html-css/annotations.md

 #Adding some colors
 Select 'Add Colors' from the Rocket menu to load the correct code for this section.

-We haven't really changed the HTML other than to reference the CSS file, which you should have a look at and then preview.
+We haven't changed the HTML other than to include the CSS file in the project, which you should have a look at and then preview.

 ##Visualizing our blocks
 By adding some basic CSS colors, we can now easily see each <div> block.

-You should notice is that our all of our main <div> elements are all contained within one *parent* <div>, `<div class='main'>`.
+What you should notice is that our all of our main <div> elements are all contained within one *parent* <div>, `<div class='main'>`.
 We have given that parent a light gray background.

 ###Recap
 A <div> is nothing other than a *block* level container whose purpose is

-- to contains further HTML elements
+- to contain further HTML elements
 - to get styled

 ##Div behavior